By: Marilyn L. Davis

 One of the reasons that family and friends continue being distrustful of people in early recovery is that the actions, attitudes, and behaviors have not changed.
-Simply because someone quits using drugs and alcohol does not mean that they are going to admit to their past wrongs, change character defects overnight, and make amends to those they have harmed.
+Simply because someone quits using drugs and alcohol does not mean that they will admit to their past wrongs, change character defects overnight, and make amends to those they have harmed.

 Trusting Again and Recovery Are Processes

-Recovery is a process and earning or deserving trust comes slowly for most people in recovery.
-Unfortunately, many people get self-righteous early in their recovery thinking that family or friends should only judge them by their abstinence, not their actions.
+Recovery is a process, and earning, or deserving trust comes slowly for most people.
+Unfortunately, many people get self-righteous early in their recovery, thinking that family or friends should only judge them by their abstinence, not their actions.

 Check Your Motives

-Just like anything new that you attempt, you are not going to make changes seamlessly and gracefully.
+Just like anything new that you attempt, you will not make changes seamlessly and gracefully.
 You will fall back into the old behavior and have to correct that action.
-One way to prevent this type of reverting to old behaviors is to become more aware of your motive for your actions.
+One way to prevent reverting to old behaviors is to become more aware of your actions’ motives.

-Before you follow through with an action, see if you have a self-serving or a self-centered reason for the action.
-Clearly, any motive that is self-centered and self-serving can ultimately harm others as they were not even part of your decision-making process.
+Before you follow through with an action, see if you have a self-serving or a selfish reason for the response or action.
+Any self-centered and self-serving motive can ultimately harm others as they were not even part of your decision-making.

 If you can reasonably decide that there would be no harm to others, go ahead with the action.
 If you are in doubt, reconsider.
 Learning to expect reactions without predicting outcomes takes time.

-For instance, your family trusts you enough to let you use their car to drive to a recovery supportive meeting.
-You understood the terms and directions; go to the meeting and then return the car.
+For instance, your family trusts you enough to use their car to drive to a recovery support meeting.
+You understood the terms and directions; go to the meeting and return the vehicle.

-When you get to the meeting, there’s someone who needs a ride home.
-You start rationalizing and justifying your decision to violate the terms: it is only 10 minutes out of your way; it would be helpful to this other person if you gave them a ride, and your family will understand if you are late returning the car.
+When you get to the meeting, someone needs a ride home.
+You start rationalizing and justifying your decision to violate the terms: it is only 10 minutes out of your way; it would help this other person if you gave them a ride.
+Your family will understand if you are late returning the car.

 Have the courage to tell the person at the meeting that you would like to help them, but you promised to return the car after the meeting.
 Or take five minutes, call your family, and ask permission to make a side trip.
-Then you need to be willing to accept their decision; after all, it is their car.
+Then it would be best if you were willing to accept their decision; after all, it is their car.

 Evaluate Your Expectations

 Regaining trust will take time.
-The average family has suffered emotionally and often times, financially, from your use.
-They need to see that the changes in you are not just to appease them, but are genuinely ongoing so that they can feel some measure of security in their interactions with you.
+The average family has suffered emotionally and frequently, financially, from your use.
+They need to see that your changes are not just to appease them but are genuinely ongoing so that they can feel some measure of security in their interactions with you.